 How to Substitute Buttermilk

 Sometimes I don’t want to purchase the huge carton of buttermilk I only need for a 1/4 cup in a recipe.
-Then there are those times I want to make a recipes and am missing it as an ingredient.
-On such occasions I just make a quick version of substitute buttermilk.
+Then there are those times I want to make and am missing it as an ingredient.
+On such occasions, I just make a quick version of substitute buttermilk.

 Substitute Buttermilk Ingredients